-Best director Oscar to ‘Everything Everywhere’ Daniels duo
+‘Everything Everywhere’ duo win directing, writing Oscars

-LOS ANGELES (AP) — The Daniels doubled down on everything.
-It’s paid off in what not long ago might have seemed one of the most unlikely best director Oscar wins in history.
+LOS ANGELES (AP) — The writing-and-directing duo the Daniels won double Oscars on a dominant night for “Everything Everywhere All at Once.”

-The directing duo of Daniel Kwan and Daniel Scheinert took the elite filmmaking prize – their second Oscar of the night – Sunday for their multiversal dramedy “ Everything Everywhere All at Once,” topping a talented field that included Hollywood royalty Steven Spielberg.
+In victories that were entirely expected Sunday but might have seemed like a sci-fi fantasy a year ago, Daniel Kwan and Daniel Scheinert won Academy Awards for best director and best original screenplay, two of seven won by their multiversal dramedy.
+The Daniels topped talented fields that included Hollywood royalty Steven Spielberg in both categories.

-“There is greatness in every single person,” Kwan said from the stage.
+“There is greatness in every single person,” Kwan said as he accepted best director.
 “It doesn’t matter who we are.
 There is genius in every single person, you just have to find it.
 Thank you to the people who unlocked my genius.”

 But Kwan assured his young son he would not foist similar expectations on him.